Milner Field: The Roberts years

-Catherine continued to live there until the turn of the century, but with mounting debts she sold to the wealthy Roberts family, who later bequeathed Roberts Park to Saltaire which still exists to this day.
+Catherine continued to live at the house c.
+1900, but eventually sold it to the wealthy Roberts family due to mounting debts, who later bequeathed Roberts Park to Saltaire.
 When Sir James Roberts was made a baronet, he chose the title "of Milner Field".
 He purchased Milner Field in 1903 from Catherine Salt.
-The Roberts residence there ended in 1918 and the mansion was purchased by Salts (Saltaire) Ltd in 1923 to be used as a residence for one of the firms directors, Ernest Gates.
-Gates was one of a number of manufacturers who made personal wealth from the burgeoning West Yorkshire textile trade, and he became similarly cursed over his family's years at the house.
-One of the daughters of Sir James Roberts was involved in a scandal and brought a touch of national press interest to proceedings in the Roberts Family.
-The Roberts family seemed to suffer as much tragedy as many of the other owners combined.
+The Roberts residence ended in 1918, and the mansion was purchased by Salts (Saltaire) Ltd. in 1923 to be used as a residence for one of the firm's directors, Ernest Gates.
+Gates was one of a number of manufacturers who made personal wealth from the growing West Yorkshire textile trade.
+One of the daughters of Sir James Roberts was involved in a scandal and brought national press interest to proceedings in the Roberts Family.

 The Gates years

-When the Roberts family left, Ernest H Gates (1874–1925), a director of Salts (Saltaire) Ltd., the new name for the prior Salt Family business, became the next owner of Milner Field, with his wife in 1923.
-They had only had one child, a son, Ernest Everard Gates (b.
-1903) who, having had an education at Cambridge University, became a Conservative member of parliament from 1940 to 1951.
+When the Roberts family left, Ernest H Gates (1874–1925), a director of Salts (Saltaire) Ltd., became the next owner of Milner Field with his wife in 1923.
+They had a son born in 1903, Ernest Everard Gates, who was educated at Cambridge University and became a Conservative member of parliament from 1940 to 1951.
 Ernest Everard Gates did not become involved in the textile industry or Saltaire.

-Ernest Gates, himself, was responsible for leaving an important legacy for the Salts business because he made sure that a man who had worked for him for twenty years and was highly competent and knowledgeable about the textile industry at all levels was well positioned in Salts (Saltaire) Ltd. by 1925.
-Robert Whyte Guild, who had originally been Gates' Scottish Agent, was to manage Salts Mill very successfully from the 1930s to the early 1960s.
+Ernest H Gates ensured that a man he consiered highly competent and knowledgeable, who had worked for him for 20 years, was well-positioned in Salts (Saltaire) Ltd. by 1925.
+Robert Whyte Guild, originally Gates' Scottish agent, managed Salts Mill from the 1930s to the early 1960s.

-After moving in to Milner Field, Ernest Gates lost his wife within six weeks of their taking up residence, and he himself met his demise by a scratch from a rosebush on the estate (or a blow to the leg from a golf club according to other sources) just two years later at the age of 51 years.
+Within six weeks of moving into Milner Field, Ernest H Gates lost his wife, and he later died by a scratch from a rosebush on the estate (or a blow to the leg from a golf club according to other sources) two years later at the age of 51.

 The Hollins years

-The Gates family were followed by the final owners – the Hollins.
-Arthur Hollins was also a director of Salts (Saltaire) Ltd. There was to be no change in fortune, and by 1926 – 54 years after the joyful arrival of the first inhabitants – Milner Field was vacated.
-Arthur Remington Hollins must have been one of the most unfortunate of all the deceased – he died from hiccups!
+The Gates family were followed by the Hollins.
+Arthur Hollins was also a director of Salts (Saltaire) Ltd. and died from hiccups by 1926.
+The Hollins family were the final inhabitants of Milner Field.
+An auction was organised, but the house went unsold, due to superstition surrounding the frequency of the previous owners' unusual deaths.

-An auction was organised, with lavish literature, but folklore was still strong in those days and nobody wanted to live in a place with such a tragic reputation that reflected the Gothic greyness of the grand house.
-It went unsold.